Hearing aid maintenance

 Do Not Lose Them

 Hearing aids are an investment.
 Purchase accessory hearing aids sleeves, clips, or ties to catch them if they happen to fall out.
-If you prefer more intense exercise, consult with you hearing professional about custom molded hearing aids.
+If you prefer more intense exercise, consult with your hearing professional about custom molded hearing aids

 Although modern hearing aids are designed to repel moisture it is best to keep them as dry as possible to prevent unnecessary humidity and bacterial growth.
 Wearing sweat bands and keeping a towel handy will help to keep you dry throughout your workout.